 - Subtrochanteric extension

 - Reverse obliquity – Oblique fracture line extending from medial cortex both laterally and distally

 The stability of an intertrochanteric fracture is defined by the amount of contact between the proximal and distal main fragments.
 A two-part fracture is very stable because once the two fragments are reduced, they are impacted on each other and provide inherent stability for the implant.

 Medial contact is most important.
 Therefore, in a three-part fracture, the stability of the fracture is inversely proportional to the size of the lesser trochanteric fragment.

 Loss of medial contact causes varus collapse and shortening and may also lead to implant failure.

-Broken lateral trochanteric wall, the ortion of the greater trochanter that extends form the vastus ridge (the attachment of the vastus lateralis) to the tip of the greater trochanter is another factor for instability.
+Broken lateral trochanteric wall, the portion of the greater trochanter that extends from the vastus ridge (the attachment of the vastus lateralis) to the tip of the greater trochanter is another factor for instability.

-Fracture of this wall would also lead to collapse of the fixation and implant cut.
+Fracture of this wall would also lead to the collapse of the fixation and implant cut.

 Generally speaking higher the instability, more difficult is reduction and its maintenance.

 Stable fractures can be treated with a sliding hip screw–plate device but unstable ones need a cephalomedullary fixation [see below]